felipesllopes/felipesllopes/README.md

 ## 🧑🏼‍💻 About me:

-Hello!
-I'm a 28 year old developer from Rio de Janeiro, Brazil.
-I have a degree in Systems Analysis and Development and I am currently focused on studying mobile development.
+👋 Hello!
+I'm 28 years old, from Rio de Janeiro, Brazil.
+I have a degree in Systems Analysis and Development and I am currently studying mobile development.

+💻 I started in the world of programming in 2021, through the Systems Analysis and Development course.
+My first programming language was C++, but I was able to acquire more solid knowledge in Java (a language I have a lot of affection for), where I learned object orientation, data structure, etc.

+📱 After some time studying Java and other languages, I discovered the mobile world, which I became interested in and decided to dive into.
+So, in 2022, I started my studies in JavaScript so I could develop native applications with React Native.

-I have a passion for learning new things and my interests go beyond coding.
-In my free time, I like to play games, read, watch documentaries and watch series.
+🎮📚 I have a passion for learning new things and my interests go beyond coding.
+In my free time, I like to play FIFA, World of Tanks, read, watch documentaries and series.

-Whether it's diving into the latest mobile technologies or exploring new hobbies, I'm always eager to expand my knowledge and skills.
-Thanks for stopping by my profile!
+🌟 Whether it's diving into technology or exploring new hobbies, I'm always eager to expand my knowledge and skills.

+🙏 Thanks for stopping by my profile!

 <br/>